VCEA Tutoring Information for Faculty Members

-Faculty members may choose to have a “Tutoring” link on the left-hand spine of their Blackboard or Canvas space.
+Faculty members may choose to have a “Tutoring” link on the left-hand spine of their Canvas space.
 This gives students direct access to tutors from their classroom.

 Tutors can provide one-on-one tutoring for students who require it or can attend small group tutorials to provide guidance.